-An individual or family who does not have an adequate regular nighttime residence is considered homeless.
-This includes people living in temporary shelters and those who use places not designed for sleeping as their regular nighttime residence, such as a car, park, abandoned building, bus, train station, airport, or camping ground.
-A detailed definition can be found in the U.S. Code, Title 42, Chapter 119 - Homeless Assistance.
-The term "homeless children and youths" applies to school aged children living under one of the conditions listed above.
+Yes.
+Any student who does not have an adequate regular nighttime residence is defined as homeless under the McKinney-Vento Homeless Education Act.
+This includes students living in temporary shelters and those who use places not designed for sleeping as their regular nighttime residence, such as a car, park, abandoned building, bus, train station, airport, or camping ground.
+Students who are homeless due to a disaster qualify must be provided comparable services described in subsection (g)(4) of the McKinney-Vento Act, including transportation services, educational services, and meals through school meals programs.

 Can Texas students enroll elsewhere if their home district is closed?

-If a family is homeless due to a natural disaster, the children in that family can immediately enroll elsewhere.
-As homeless students, these students are eligible for free-lunch programs.
+If a family fits the McKinney-Vento definition of homeless due to a natural disaster, the children in that family can immediately enroll elsewhere.
+As homeless students, these students are also eligible for free-lunch programs.

-If a child's home is habitable and their school district is closed but will reopen under an adjusted calendar, and the child’s home is habitable, the child is not homeless simply because his/her school district is forced to follow a different calendar.
-If, however, the child in this situation enrolls in another district and then returns to his/her home district when it reopens, the child will follow the district's adjusted calendar and may ultimately go to school longer than 180 days.
+A child who is not homeless can enroll in another district if their school district is closed but will reopen under an adjusted calendar.
+However, if the child returns to his/her home district when it reopens, he or she will follow the district's adjusted calendar and may ultimately go to school longer than 180 days.
 This situation is no different than when a child moves from one district to another during a normal family move.

-Please remember that federal law prohibits segregating homeless students from the general population.
-Separate “shelter schools” cannot be used to provide services to homeless students except in very limited circumstances.
-The McKinney-Vento Act does allow some services to be provided “for short periods of time” to deal with health and safety emergencies or to provide “temporary, special, and supplementary services to meet the unique needs of homeless children.”
-Such arrangements may be utilized for short-term services, but students expected to remain in the district for a significant period of time should be incorporated into the general population.
+No. Federal law prohibits segregating homeless students from the general population.
+Districts cannot create separate “shelter schools” to provide services to homeless students except in very limited circumstances.
+The McKinney-Vento Act allows some services to be provided “for short periods of time” to deal with health and safety emergencies or to provide “temporary, special, and supplementary services to meet the unique needs of homeless children.”

 What transportation requirements apply to homeless students?